-[Asheville, NC – February 6, 2014] – The 10th Asheville Artisan Bread Bakers' Festival (http://www.ashevillebreadfestival.com) - celebrating local farmers, millers and bakers – the first of its kind in the Southeast -- will feature the talents of five of the most respected bakers in the United States: Lionel Vatinet, Didier Rosada, Peter Reinhart, Dominique Homo, and Harry Peemoeller.
+[Asheville, NC – November 1, 2014] – The 11th Asheville Artisan Bread Bakers' Festival (http://www.ashevillebreadfestival.com) - celebrating local farmers, millers and bakers – the first of its kind in the Southeast -- will feature the talents of three of the most respected bakers in the United States: Lionel Vatinet, Peter Reinhart, and Jeff Yankellow.
 This two-day event offers an opportunity for bread enthusiasts and professional bakers to break bread together, to improve their baking skills, share ideas, and network within the artisan bread community.

-On Saturday April 12 from 10am to 2pm, over 15 local artisan bakeries will be sampling and selling their breads at the Magnolia Building on Asheville’s A-B Tech campus; hands-on workshops and lectures by the featured guest artisan bakers will take place from 10am to 4pm at the same location.
-In addition, one special workshop is being held at the Carolina Ground Mill, with a stone dressing demonstration by Roger and Tass Jansen of Jansen Gristmills.
+On Saturday May 2 from 10am to 2pm, over 15 local artisan bakeries will be sampling and selling their breads at the Magnolia Building on Asheville’s A-B Tech campus; hands-on workshops and lectures by the featured guest artisan bakers will take place from 10am to 4pm at the same location.
+In addition, one special workshop is being held at the Carolina Ground Mill.
 Tickets are required for all workshops and can be purchased at the festival website.

 The Asheville Artisan Bread Bakers' Festival has drawn over 1,500 attendees each year.
 According to Peter Reinhart, “Asheville and its surrounding area, with a very small population, supports more artisan bakeries than most states so this really is an ideal setting for this festival.
 The bakeries are small but truly artisan in the purest sense of the word.”
 Steve Bardwell, one of the festival organizers, adds “No doubt about it, this festival showcases many of best bread bakers and most innovative ideas in bread today."

-The festival is sponsored by local bakeries, the Bread Bakers Guild of America, Slow Food Asheville, Lindley Mills (an organic flour mill in Graham, NC), ASAP (Appalachian Sustainable Agriculture Project), the Carolina Farm Stewardship Association, Montford Walk-in Bakery, and Asheville-Buncomb Technical Community College.
+The festival is sponsored by local bakeries, the Bread Bakers Guild of America, Slow Food Asheville, Lindley Mills (an organic flour mill in Graham, NC), ASAP (Appalachian Sustainable Agriculture Project), Montford Walk-in Bakery, and Asheville-Buncomb Technical Community College.

 Peter Reinhart, currently chef-on-assignment at Johnson & Wales University in Charlotte, is the author of nine bread cook books, three of which have won the James Beard Award.
 He is a widely respected teacher, author, and consultant.
 For a more complete listing of his accomplishments, see http://www.co.lincoln.nc.us/DocumentCenter/Home/View/1368.